gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 * XML
 * YAML

-**There is no one-size-fits-all serialization format**, as the best format for the jobs depends on things such as the type/amount of data that is being serialized and the software that will be reading it.
+Lets begin with a disclaimer: **There is no one-size-fits-all serialization format** --- the best format for the jobs depends on things such as the type/amount of data that is being serialized and the software that will be reading it.

 The examples in the following sections show how different formats store the same data.
 I chose a simple, repeatable data structure which was supported by all reviewed serialization formats (two `Pokemon` objects, each which had `id`, `name`, `age` and `address` fields).
-Note that many of these serialization formats can store non-repeatable, randomly structured data  (in fact, all can except CSV).
+Note that many of these serialization formats can store non-repeatable, randomly structured data  (in fact, all can except CSV)., so in a way I am tailoring to the lowest common denominator, which influences the results.

-In each review section, a score between 1-3 is highlighted red, 4-6 orange, and 6-10 green.
+In each review section, a score between 1-3 is highlighted <span class="error">red</span>, 4-6 <span class="warning">orange</span>, and 6-10 <span class="ok">green</span>.

 ## CSV